MeteorDevelopment/meteor-addon-template/README.md

 Here is a brief explanation of the ones you might need to modify:

 - `.github/workflows`: Contains the GitHub Actions configuration files.
+- `gradle`: Contains the Gradle wrapper files and the versions catalog.
+  - `libs.versions.toml`: Defines version numbers for Minecraft, Loom, Meteor, and other dependencies.
-- `gradle`: Contains the Gradle wrapper files.
+  - `wrapper`: Contains the Gradle wrapper executable files.
-  Edit the `gradle.properties` file to change the version of the Gradle wrapper.
+    To update the Gradle wrapper executable itself, run the wrapper update command (examples are shown above).
 - `src/main/java/com/example/addon`: Contains the main class of the addon.
   Here you can register your custom commands, modules, and HUDs.
   Edit the `getPackage` method to reflect the package of your addon.